Blog Article

 - Returning to learning after years away from education

-That adjustment can be difficult at first, especially if you haven’t written assignments or studied formally in a long time.
+That adjustment can be difficult at first, especially if you haven’t studied formally in a long time.

 Your Apprenticeship Is Not Meant to Be “Extra Homework”